Santalum album: Phytochemistry

 Sandalwood oil consists of about 80% α-santalol and β-santolol, predominantly the former, which are sesquiterpenes.
 Attempts to synthesise these date to 1947 by Givaudan in Switzerland.
-The resulting isobornyl cyclohexanol can be distinguished from santolol, but is much cheaper.
+The resulting isobornyl cyclohexanol can be distinguished from santalol, but is much cheaper.
 Since then other synthetic sandalwood oils have been used in laundry detergents and textiles.
 Three of the terpene synthase genes producing components employed in host defense are present in S. album.

 Distribution and history

-Sandalwood is originally native to dry areas in Indonesia (Java and the Lesser Sunda Islands), the Philippines, and Western Australia, where it is found with close congeners.
+Sandalwood is originally native to dry areas in India, Indonesia (Java and the Lesser Sunda Islands), the Philippines, and Western Australia, where it is found with close congeners.
 It was introduced very early (c.
 1500 BCE) into Dravidian regions of South Asia via the Austronesian maritime spice trade, along with other Austronesian domesticates like areca nut and coconuts.
 It first appears in archaeological records in South Asia in the southern Deccan by 1300 BCE.
 It became naturalized in these regions where dry sandy soils are common.

 Sandalwood is now cultivated in India, Sri Lanka, Indonesia, Malaysia, the Philippines and Northern Australia.